-- First, it is designed to help Edmonton's community leaders, the Oilers and all potential project proponents to understand how unique public/private partnerships in other cities led to the rebuilding of downtown areas and the creation of new neighborhoods. - Second, these public/private partnerships also led to unique concepts that avoided public subsidies.
-These development and funding strategies could produce new ideas for Edmontonians to consider. - Third, it is important for Edmontonians to learn how these new redevelopment efforts and partnerships helped forge new civic images that advanced economic development. - Lastly, each of these partnerships protected the financial interests of a team franchise while eliminating the need for subsidies
+Second, these public private partnerships also led to - Second, these public/private partnerships also led to unique concepts that avoided public subsidies.
+These development and funding strategies could produce new ideas for Edmontonians to consider. - Third, it is important for Edmontonians to learn how these new redevelopment efforts and partnerships helped forge new civic images that advanced economic development. - Lastly, each of these partnerships protected the financial interests of a team franchise while eliminating the need for subsidies.